This feast is part of the epiphany cycle of feasts ….

 Barclay asks why should this be so?
 For one very simple reason.

 The Jews knew and used baptism only for proselytes who came from another faith.
 It was natural for the sin-stained proselyte to be baptized but no Jew ever conceived of a member of the chosen people, a son of Abraham, assured of God’s salvation, should ever need baptism.
-Baptism was for sinners, an no Jew ever conceived of himself as a sinner shut off from God.
+Baptism was for sinners, and no Jew ever conceived of himself as a sinner shut off from God.
 Now for the first time in their national history the Jews realized their own sin and their own pressing need for God.
 Never before had there been a unique national movement of penitence and search for God.
 This was the very moment for which Jesus was waiting and he slipped into the line of pilgrims waiting to be baptized by John.
-The others there were conscious of their sin and conscious of their need for God as never before, and in Jesus baptism he identified himself with the people he came to save.
+The others there were conscious of their sin and conscious of their need for God as never before.
+In Jesus’ baptism, though not not for the purpose of repentance, he identified himself with the people he came to save.